rithikrathan/RoguePM/README.md

 # Rogue_PM

-Rogue_PM is a lightweight CLI-based project manager written in Bash.
-It automates the creation of new project directories, initializes Git repositories, connects them to GitHub via the GitHub CLI, and populates them using predefined templates.
+Rogue_PM is a basic CLI based project manager I made as a hobby to learn Bash scripting.
+The methods are simple and straightforward, done with the best of my knowledge.

 ## Features

-- Create and scaffold new project folders
+- Create new project folders
+- Use custom templates to create files and folders in the project folder
 - Initialize local Git repos and push to GitHub
-- Use custom templates for different project types
-- Simple CLI interface
+- Push all changes in all project folders (snapshot feature)
+- Add a license automatically from GitHub

 ## Potential future additions